armkeh/principles-of-programming-languages/README.md

   - a screen friendly [webpage](./notes/0--Course-outline.html), or
   - a text-editor friendly [Org](./notes/0--Course-outline.org) file.

-The PDF is also embedded here for convenience.
+The webpage is also embedded here for convenience.

 # Scala